 Statement on Arrium

-The Government has implemented significant policy reforms to support Australia’s steel industry through measures to alleviate the costs of regulatory burden including:
+The Australian Government has implemented significant policy reforms to support Australia’s steel industry through measures to alleviate the costs of regulatory burden.
+These include:

-- On 9 March 2016, the Prime Minister announced that the Government will bring forward a project to upgrade 600 kilometres of rail line between Adelaide and Tarcoola.
+The Prime Minister’s announcement on 9 March 2016 that the Government will bring forward a project to upgrade 600 kilometres of rail line between Adelaide and Tarcoola.
 The Australian Rail Track Corporation will partner with Arrium to deliver the upgrade, substantially boosting demand for steel production from Whyalla.

-- The Anti-Dumping Commission is also currently undertaking an analysis of Asian steel and aluminium markets to identify trends in dumping and consider ways to improve the efficiency of investigations and possible additional measures.
+The Anti-Dumping Commission’s ongoing analysis of Asian steel and aluminium markets to identify trends in dumping and consider ways to improve the efficiency of investigations and possible additional measures.

-- The Government has delivered on its deregulation agenda by removing more than $4.5 billion in red and green tape since September 2013.
+Delivering on the Government’s deregulation agenda by removing more than $4.5 billion in red and green tape since September 2013.

-- The COAG Industry and Skills Council meeting Ministers agreed to examine the opportunities and challenges of government procurement policies.
+Agreement from State Ministers on the COAG Industry and Skills Council to examine the opportunities and challenges of government procurement policies.